 Customers can benefit from DNW’s sophisticated wind tunnel facilities, combined with its extensive experience in in-depth and meticulous testing.
 In return, DNW aims to obtain a maximum of scale benefits and to be exposed to a wide range of challenges.
 Any knowledge and experience gained can subsequently be shared with its user community.

-For efficient and flexible operations, DNW operates in a decentralized structure under a unified management and supervision.
+For efficient and flexible operations, DNW operates in a decentralised structure under a unified management and supervision.
 The seat of its Management is in Marknesse, at the location of its largest wind tunnel.
 DNW’s Board, the supervisory body of the Foundation, consists of representatives of the parent institutes NLR and DLR, and is complemented by representatives of the relevant ministries from Germany and the Netherlands.

 In order to assure the compatibility of DNW’s development strategy with the long-term needs of the research and development market, an Advisory Committee consisting of high-level representatives of participants in the market provides strategic advice and information to DNW.